 You might be able to eat the same amount of food as your best friend, add in an entire tub of Ben & Jerry’s, and still not gain weight.

-Furthermore, Eric Helms, PhD, has found that lifting weights tends to calm overactive metabolisms.
+Furthermore, Eric Helms, PhD, has found that lifting weights calms overactive metabolisms.
 This means that if you gear into a lifting routine, you may notice that you instinctively start to take things a little easier.
-You may start burning fewer calories simply because you’ll be a bit calmer during the day.
-When you sit on the couch, you may notice that you really sit on the couch.
-If that doesn’t make sense, just give it a try, and you’ll see what I mean.
+You may start burning fewer calories simply because you’ll be calmer during the day.
+When you sit on the couch, you may notice that you sit on the couch.
+If that doesn’t make sense, just give lifting a try, and you’ll see what I mean.

 The tricky part is that since we don’t naturally have a lot of muscle, we need to stimulate muscle growth by stressing our muscles.
 To do that, we can’t rely on cardio, aerobics, yoga, or general fitness routines.
 We need to do hypertrophy training, aka, a workout routine designed specifically to stimulate muscle growth.

-The fact that we’re awesome at building lean muscle while we’re in a hearty caloric surplus is all well and good, but the problem remains: eating a huge caloric surplus is really damn hard.
+The fact that naturally skinny women are awesome at building lean muscle while they’re in a hearty caloric surplus is all well and good, but the problem remains: eating a huge caloric surplus is really damn hard.
 To make matters even more frustrating, nobody else seems to understand this.

 Maybe you’ve read about the “Paleo” approach to dieting—about how avoiding grains, beans, peanuts, potatoes, dairy, and junk food can help you become lean and muscular.
 This restrictive approach to nutrition works by cutting high-calorie foods that people often overeat.